Patagonian sheep farming boom: End of the boom

-In the 1910s the economy of Magallanes faced several challenges such as the decline in sea traffic as a result of the opening of Panama Canal in 1914 and the establishing of customs in Punta Arenas.
-In 1920, in the aftermath of the First World War, the price of wool had dropped significantly provoking an economic crisis in sheep-breeding Argentine Patagonia.
-The sheep farming economy came to face increased social unrest and addition to competition from New Zealand sheep farmers.
-After recognising the concentrated land tenure as a cause of social tensions Chilean authorities begun in the 1930s efforts to redistribute land and diversify the economy.
-Finally, in the 1950s oil began to be extracted from oil platforms in the Strait of Magellan effectively ending the dependence on sheep farming for the local economy.
+During the 1910s, the economy of Magallanes faced several challenges such as the decline in sea traffic as a result of the opening of Panama Canal in 1914 and the establishment of customs in Punta Arenas.
+From 1912 until 1922, a powerful multinational labor movement originated in Punta Arenas and expanded throughout southern Patagonia, confronting the powerful coalition of Argentinean and Chilean authorities and foreign landowners.
+It did face a strong repression between 1918 and 1922, culminating in the Patagonia rebelde.
+In 1920, in the aftermath of the First World War, the price of wool had dropped significantly provoking an economic crisis in the sheep-breeding Argentine Patagonia.
+The sheep farming economy came to face increased social unrest, such as the events of Patagonia Rebelde, and addition to competition from New Zealand sheep farmers.
+After recognising the concentrated land tenure as a cause of social tensions, Chilean authorities begun in the 1930s efforts to redistribute land and diversify the economy.
+Finally, in the 1950s, oil began to be extracted from oil platforms in the Strait of Magellan, effectively ending the dependence on sheep farming for the local economy.

 Ecological impact

 The sheep farming boom altered not only the demographic and economic outlook of Southern Patagonia, but also changed the steppe ecosystem.
 Research suggests that sheep excrement might have caused eutrophication of lagoons like Potrok Aike, and sheep might also have caused considerable erosion.
 The Strait of Magellan and the Atlantic coast were covered by natural grasslands so no clearing of forests occurred during the introduction of sheep.